State and Federal Biodiversity Program

 Individual State Biodiversity Efforts

 - In Delaware, ELI published Protecting Delaware’s Natural Heritage: Tools for Biodiversity Conservation in December 1999, a collaborative project of Delaware Nature Society, Delaware Department of Natural Resources and Environmental Control, ELI, and The Nature Conservancy.
 ELI, in coordination with a high level group of agency secretaries and non-profit organizations, helped develop Our Natural Legacy: Delaware’s Biodiversity Conservation Partnership, a framework for implementing recommendations from the ELI report.
-Once approved by the Governor’s Cabinet Committee on State Planning Issues in summer 2001, ELI will continue to work with the Biodiversity Conservation Partnership’s Steering Committee to help guide implementation of the priority actions.

-- In New York, ELI continues to work in partnership with the American Museum of Natural History’s Center for Biodiversity and Conservation, The Nature Conservancy, the State Museum, and the Department of Environmental Conservation on the New York State Biodiversity Project.
+- In New York, ELI worked in partnership with the American Museum of Natural History’s Center for Biodiversity and Conservation, The Nature Conservancy, the State Museum, and the Department of Environmental Conservation on the New York State Biodiversity Project.
 This collaborative project seeks to assess the current knowledge of New York State’s biodiversity, make that information accessible, and incorporate biodiversity information into policy, planning, management research, education and business decision-making.
 In March 2001, ELI published a study, New York State Biodiversity Project Needs Assessment, which examines the extent and adequacy of biodiversity information currently being generated in New York, identifies impediments to the use of such information, and suggests ways to design formats for biodiversity information to increase their accessibility to decision makers.

 - In Indiana, ELI published Indiana’s Biological Diversity: Strategies and Tools for Conservation, the publication of which catalyzed the formation of the Indiana Biodiversity Initiative, a diverse coalition working to develop a statewide strategy for protecting biodiversity.
 The coalition includes state and federal agencies, non-profit conservation groups, including The Nature Conservancy, Hoosier Environmental Council, and Sierra Club, private sector companies, including Eli Lilly and Cinergy Corp., and the farm community, including the Indiana Farm Bureau.